simone84/aws-tf-lambda/README.md

 # Please use underscore for naming convention #
 # You need to run the script first on dev, then on other envs
 # if the first env is not dev you need to amend the script
+# if you need a customised multi-env policy, please rename it and amend the mudule calling ex:
+# "dev_ec2_pub_ips.json", and in the module block "policy_name = dev_ec2_pub_ips"

 ./new_lambda.sh ec2_pub_ips dev
 ```
 - Edit your python script and the necessary policy